tristanmelton/FaradayFightstick/README.md

 I may order the hall effect sensors soon - the Gaterons came in and from my phone, there was about 2-mT of magnetic differential from pushed to not pushed, which is ~1/4 the sensing range of the hall effect switch.
 This was with the few-mm standoff from the little plastic pins on the switch, plus through my phone so probably will be stronger than 2-mT on the actual board.
 I'll probably order in the next day or so.

 I still need to probe my Brooks board and see how the output voltage looks like...
 I suspect its just pulling a pin to ground which will be easy to replicate but I don't want to assume anything.

+# 2/9/2025
+Continuing to do some additional routing.
+I am waiting for my Brooks P5 Mini to hopefully come in but it hasn't been shipped yet.
+As a fallback, I placed and routed a Raspberry Pi Pico as a fallback to use with GP-2040-CE.
+We'll see if that pans out.
+I want to have it be as low profile as possible but I might do some cable routing with a thin-profile USB-C so as not to bulk up the overall design.
+The Pico version is labeld MainBoard_RP2040.